ENGS 33: Solid Mechanics

 In the laboratory phase of the course, various methods of experimental solid mechanics are introduced.
 Some of these methods are used in a project in which the deformation and stress in an actual load system are determined and compared with theoretical predictions.
 The course includes a series of computer exercises designed to enhance the student's understanding of the principles of solid mechanics.

-Bridge Crushing Contest: Engineering students in ENGS 33 test the predicted strength of their designs in this bridge crushing contest.
+Solid Mechanics Bridge Competition 2013: Engineering students in ENGS 33 test the predicted strength of their designs in this bridge crushing contest.
 Winners' prize is a Swiss Army knife.

 Solid Mechanics Bridge Competition 2011: Students in the course ENGS 33 test how well they predicted the strength of their bridge designs.